garagehive/garagehive.github.io/docs/testarticle1.md

 ---
 layout: docs
-title: How to Merge Duplicate Records
+title: How to Create Warranty Work
 ---

-# How to Merge Duplicate Records
+# How to Create Warranty Work

-1* Create a job sheet for parts and labour
+Create a job sheet for parts and labour

 * Invoice the supplier – agree parts and labour